aye-kaye/rust-control-center/README.md

 # RUST control center
-Config gereator and report builder for terminal emulator for TPC-C.
+Config generator and report builder for terminal emulator for TPC-C.

 ## Run cli_gen example

-### generate mode
+### Generate mode

-`./cli_gen generate -w 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 --terminal-count 10 --transaction-count 100`
+`./cli_gen generate -w 1..20 -t 10 -x 100`

 Where
- - `-w 1 2 /~ ~/ 19 20` is a list of Warehouse IDs populated in DB on scaling step.
+ - `-w, --warehouse-id-list 1..20` list of warehouse IDs.
+Can be a single value, a comma separated list or a range (both ends are included)
- - `--terminal-count 10` number of terminal PER warehouse
+ - `-t, --terminal-count 10` number of terminals PER warehouse
- - `--transaction-count 100` number of transaction per deck per terminal
+ - `-x, --transaction-count 100` number of transactions per deck per terminal

-### report mode
+### Report mode

-`cli_gen test-report --log-files-glob *.log -b 0m -e 15m`
+`./cli_gen test-report -l *.log -b 0m -e 15m`

 Where
- - `--log-files-glob *.log` glob pattern for consuming log files with INTERNAL csv format.
+ - `-l, --log-files-glob *.log` glob pattern for consuming log files with INTERNAL csv format
- - `-b 0m -e 15m` start and stop of measurement interval from ??first date in log?
+ - `-b, --steady-begin-offset 0m` begin of the measurement (steady) interval defined as a time offset from the latest `time_started` value throughout the log files provided.
+Accepts values in a human readable format, e.g. `1m` or `1h 15m`
+ - `-e, --steady-length 2h 15m` length of the measurement (steady) interval.
+Accepts values in a human readable format, e.g. `1m` or `1h 15m`

-### log format
+### Log format

 Formatted as csv, with following columns